|

 Storing the Yarn Correctly

-- Acrylic threads are relatively easy to clean and can be machine washed in cold water.
+• Acrylic threads are very simple to maintain and can be machine washed in cold water.

 Cotton threads Cleaning: